-The database behind this site was the loving creation of Suzy Oakes, who sadly passed away on 31st July 2011.
-She will be greatly missed.
+The database behind this site was the loving creation of Suzy Oakes, who has since passed away.
+She is greatly missed.
+You can see her obituary in the Guardian

-A cookbook, featuring Suzy's favourite recipies is now available.
-People who are interested should contact Mun Flint on email@example.com.
+A cookbook, featuring Suzy's favourite recipies, is available.
+People who are interested should contact Mun Flint.
 Currently, the cost is £12.50 plus postage and packing.
 All proceeds go to the Suzy Oakes Trust for Mill Road.

-| ||Spanish food and cuisine (today's sample record)|
+| ||keltajuovamullo (today's sample record)|

-Most frequent country: Spain
+Most frequent country: Finland